Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

 Every point $p\in \Vt$ is the apex of a $P$-free open $\theta$-quadrant in $\Wt$.
-Figure~\ref{fig:prel:interval_ini} shows a point~$p$ that is in~$\Vt$ (i.e., a vertex of~$\rcht$) for all $\theta$ in the interval $I_p=[\theta',\theta'')$.
-The endpoints of $I_p$ mark the \emph{in} and \emph{out} events of $p$, i.e., the values of $\theta$ when $p$ starts and stops being in $\Vt$.
-Because of the general position assumption for~$P$, a point~$p\in P$ can have at most three intervals~$I_p$ for which it is a vertex of~$\rcht$, i.e., for which~$p\in\Vt$.
+In Figure~\ref{fig:prel:interval_ini} we show a point~$p$ that is in~$\Vt$ for all $\theta$ in the interval $I_p=[\theta',\theta'')$.
+The endpoints of $I_p$ mark the \emph{in} and \emph{out} events of $p$; i.e., the values of $\theta$ when $p$ starts and stops being in $\Vt$.
+Since $P$ is in general position, each of its points can have at most three intervals~$I_p$ for which it is a vertex of~$\rcht$.

 The following Theorem~\ref{mantenimiento} is not stated explicitly as a result in~\cite{fitting}, but it appears as a main step of an algorithm for a fitting problem.
-The proof is obtained by, first, computing the set of intervals~$I_p$ as above for which the points $p\in P$ are maximal with respect to some $\theta$-quadrant (using a result from Avis et al.~\cite{theta-maxima_1999}), then, computing the ordered set of in- and out-events while $\theta$ increases from~$0$ to~$2\pi$ (performing a line sweep with four lines to obtain the maximal points of~$P$ for each of the four $\theta$-quadrants).
+The proof is obtained by first computing the set of intervals~$I_p$ for which a point $p\in P$ is maximal with respect to some $\theta$-quadrant (using a result from Avis et al.~\cite{theta-maxima_1999}), then computing the ordered set of in- and out-events for points~$p$ while $\theta$ increases from~$0$ to~$2\pi$ (performing a line sweep with four lines to obtain the maximal points of~$P$ for each of the four $\theta$-quadrants).
 The reader is referred to~\cite{fitting} for further details.

 \begin{theorem}[D\'{i}az-Ba\~{n}ez et al.~\cite{fitting}] Computing and maintaining the $\theta$-rectilinear convex hull $\rcht$ while $\theta$ increases from~$0$ to~$2\pi$ can be done in optimal $O(n\log n)$ time and $O(n)$ space. \end{theorem}